the French flag

 - The efficient cause: the origin of the thing's motion or change.

-This leads Aristotle to revisit the history of philosophy, attributing a common characteristic to the philosophers who preceded him (essentially, the pre-Socratics: Anaximander, Empedocles, etc.).
+This leads Aristotle to revisit the history of philosophy, identifying a common characteristic in the philosophers who preceded him — chiefly the pre-Socratics: Anaximander, Empedocles, and others.

 The inadequacy of this conception lies in its failure to explain motion.
 Where does the movement of things originate?
-A lump of iron, in its inertia, cannot transmit motion to anything: matter alone cannot account for motion.
+A lump of iron, inert in itself, cannot transmit motion to anything: matter alone cannot account for movement.

-Some pre-Socratics, like Parmenides and Zeno of Elea, absurdly went so far as to deny the existence of motion—an absurd conclusion born of their exclusive focus on the material cause.
+Some pre-Socratics, like Parmenides and Zeno of Elea, went so far as to deny the existence of motion altogether — an absurd conclusion born of their exclusive focus on the material cause.

-However, the evidence of motion must be admitted, and so there must be a driving cause.
+However, the reality of motion must be acknowledged, and so there must be a driving cause.

 Moreover, matter and motion cannot explain the Good, the order, and the regularity of the universe.
-It must be an intelligence, and not simply matter or motion, that stands at the origin of the universe, understood as cosmos (an ordered whole) rather than as chaos.
+It must be an intelligence, and not merely matter or motion, that lies at the origin of the universe, understood as cosmos — an ordered whole — rather than chaos.

 This is where the concept of a universal intelligence comes into play.

-This was the contribution of another pre-Socratic thinker, Anaxagoras, the only wise man at a banquet of drunken people
+This insight came from another pre-Socratic thinker, Anaxagoras — the only sober man at a banquet of drunkards.

 Aristotle examines the doctrines of the pre-Socratics in detail, demonstrating their limitations.